Euro zone debt yields edge up as Nowotny tempers ECB QE hopes

 having hit new four-year lows earlier as investors shrugged off

-the lack of a statement from Moody's on Friday, when it had been
+the lack of a statement from Moody's on Friday, when it was

 widely expected to give an update of the country's credit